OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 $$
 {: refdef}

 The left-hand side can be thought of as a measure of the _efficiency_ of the filter $$\mathcal{F}$$: how well does it use a resource (time) to reject an unsuitable seed?
-With this heuristic in mind, it becomes strikingly clear that the optimal filter order is:
+With this heuristic in mind, it becomes clear that the optimal filter order is:

 1. $$\mathcal{N}:$$ the floor 0 rewards from Neow are "bad".
 2. $$\mathcal{C}(5):$$ the first 5 card rewards do not adequately augment Silent's damage output.